Getting started with your first ALPACA game

 end)

-First you should look into the data-src/config/game.json file.
-There you can change all important base parameters like the game name and the start_scene.
+First you should have a look at the file data-src/config/game.json.
+There you can change all important basic parameters like the game name and the start_scene.

-Everything in an ALPACA project is organized in scenes.
-A scene exists out of a background, some items placed in the scene and music that will be played in the background.
-So let's look into the scenes folder.
-There you have the two example scenes.
-Let's copy one of the example scene files and rename it to what you set start_scene to in game.json.
-If you do not need the test_chambers it's safe to delete them.
+Everything in an ALPACA project is organized into scenes.
+A scene consists of a background, some items placed in the scene and music that is played in the background.
+Let's have a look into the scenes folder.
+There are two example scenes.
+Let's copy one of the example scene files and rename it to whatever you set start_scene to in game.json.
+If you don't need the test_chambers it's safe to delete them.

-In ALPACA everything you can see on the screen is a Spine project, so for the scene background you need to create a Spine project.
-Open Spine and click New Project and name the skeleton to your scene name.
-The background is drawn from the center so the Spine 0,0 point should be in the middle of the screen.
-If you want the player to walk in the scene you need a walkable_area bounding box.
-For reference you can check out data-src/scene1/scene1.spine.
+In ALPACA everything you see on the screen is a Spine project, so for the scene background you need to create a Spine project.
+Open Spine, click on New Project and name the skeleton your scene name.
+The background will be drawn from the center, so the Spine 0,0 point should be in the center of the screen.
+If you want the player to be able to walk around the scene, you need a bounding box called walkable_area.
+For reference you can look at data-src/scene1/scene1.spine.
 After saving our scene background you should update the background entry in our scene file.
-If it's not already running you should start prepare_assets.py to get the files exported into the data folder.
-If you start your game now you should see your new scene.
+If it's not already running, you should run prepare_assets.py to get the exported files into the data folder.
+If you start your game now, you should see your new scene.